chromium/chromium/docs/security/life-of-a-security-issue.md

-If approved for backporting, the developer will [cherry pick](../process/merge_request.md#landing-an-approved-merge) the CL to the release branches identified by the security TPM.
+If approved for backporting, the developer will [cherry pick](../process/merge_request.md#landing-an-approved-merge) the CL to the release branches identified by the security team member who approved the merge.

 ## 8. VRP Panel